nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 3.3.5.
 Deleting tasks

 Some tasks don't get `done`.
-We put them aside and after several eons, we discover that we don't have to do them anymore.
+We put them aside and after several eons, we discover that we don't have to actually do them anymore.
 If you're feeling too guilty to mark the task as `done`, that's the perfect time to `delete` it.

 ##### Format: `delete <id1, id2, ...>`